 As the seasons turn, professional naturalists help visitors understand the science and meaning of nature’s wondrous changes.
 Most programs are free or available for a small charge.

 Programs to open children’s eyes to nature include stories and crafts for families with pre-school age children, extended summer and winter break programs for elementary ages, and a Junior Naturalist program at River Trail NC.
 We are proud supporters of the Leave No Child Inside movement.
-Visit our Events page (link to events page) or ask for a program schedule today.
+Visit our Events page or ask for a program schedule today.

 Education in the Nature Centers